 Guy has followed an unconventional path to becoming a performer, it was an interesting journey to his first professional gig at the age of 33.

 The son of a pianist mother and of a father with a great appreciation for music, Guy began piano lessons at the age of 7 and continued for 4 years – during this time he hinted at the songwriting that was to come much later by writing and performing his first song at age 9.
-These early years showed a talent for and a desire to perform, but……not being very good at sitting still and after some brief episodes on guitar, saxophone and a boys choir in high school, Guy left music behind for a while.
+These early years showed a talent for and a desire to perform and after some brief episodes on guitar, saxophone and a boys choir in high school, Guy left music behind for a while.

-Guy left employment after 6 years and began working for himself, setting up a very rudimentary workshop in his mother’s 2 car garage.
-This inadvertently brought with it the time, during lunch, to sit at mum’s piano and start playing again – a passion and direction was ignited, but it was to be many years until Guy could seriously consider a professional level performance.
+At 21 years old Guy began working for himself, setting up a very rudimentary workshop in his mother’s 2 car garage.
+This inadvertently brought with it the time, during lunch, to sit at mum’s piano and start playing again – a passion was re ignited.

 The cabinetmaking continued, Guy’s skills and personable approach were quickly recognised and it was not long before the 2 car garage became a factory.
 During these early years Guy had work published in some of Sydney’s leading decorating and kitchen magazines, including Vogue Living, Cameo and Trends, gaining a reputation as one of Sydney’s leading cabinetmakers.
-Receiving work from leading Architects, Builders and Designers – working for some of Australia’s most recognised and successful business people and a few politicians to boot.
-These were busy years – during Guy’s 20’s……..alongside this frenetic business activity Guy was studying classical piano, coming home from work and spending up to 3 hours a day practising pieces for AMEB exams, eventually sitting for a performance diploma after only 6 years of work – a bit ambitious perhaps.
+He received work from leading Architects, Builders and Designers – working for some of Australia’s most recognised and successful business people and politicians.
+These were busy years, alongside this frenetic business activity Guy was studying classical piano, coming home from work and spending up to 3 hours a day practising pieces for AMEB exams, eventually sitting for a performance diploma.

 Whilst studying the piano Guy rediscovered songwriting - this led him back to singing.
 He then spent the next 6 years receiving instruction from an operatic Soprano, Margaret Andrews Russell, a brilliant singer, teacher and now friend.